 First Price vs. Second Price Auction Explained

-If you’ve ever bought something on eBay, you’re familiar with the second-price auction (even if you don’t know exactly, you’ve dealt with it… unintentionally).
-For years, programmatic ad buying used this second-price auction method, but recently, many publishers have switched to a first-price auction model.
+If you’ve ever bought something on eBay, you’re familiar with the second-price auction (even if you don’t know exactly, you’ve dealt with it unintentionally).
+For years, programmatic ad buying used this method, but recently, many publishers have switched to a first-price auction model.

 Do you know why?
-In this article we will present you why and everything you must know about first vs. second-price auction.
+In this article, we will explain why and cover everything you must know about first vs second-price auctions.

 Key Terms in This Article